szn-cs/cs739-p2-replicated-database/README.md

-# Distributed Replicated Database [cs739-p2-replicated-database]
+# Distributed Replicated Database using Paxos [cs739-p2-replicated-database]

 - An implementation of a replicated in-memory KV-store using Multi-Paxos consensus algorithm.

 # Architecture Design